Genivia/ugrep/README.md

                   Display a help message, specifically on WHAT when specified.

            --hexdump=[1-8][b][c][h]
                   Output  matches  in 1 to 8 columns of 8 hexadecimal octets.
 The default is 2 columns or 16 octets per line.
 Option `b'  removes all  space  breaks,  `c'  removes  the character column, and `h' removes the hex spacing.
 Enables -X if -W or -X is  not  speci- fied.

            --hidden, -.
                   Search hidden files and directories.

            --hyperlink
                   Hyperlinks  are  enabled for file names when colors are enabled.
                   Same as --colors=hl.

            -I, --ignore-binary
                   Ignore matches in binary files.
 This option  is  equivalent  to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform  case  insensitive  matching.
 By default, ugrep is case sensitive.
 By default, this option  applies  to  ASCII  letters only.
 Use options -P and -i for Unicode case insensitive match- ing.

            --ignore-files[=FILE]
                   Ignore files and directories matching the  globs  in  each  FILE that  is encountered in recursive searches.
 The default FILE is `.gitignore'.
 Matching files and  directories  located  in  the directory  of  a  FILE's  location  and in directories below are ignored   by   temporarily   overriding   the   --exclude    and --exclude-dir  globs.
 Files and directories that are explicitly specified as command line arguments  are  never  ignored.
 This option may be repeated.

            --include=GLOB
                   Search  only files whose name matches GLOB using wildcard match- ing, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wild- cards,  and  \ to quote a wildcard or backslash character liter- ally.
 When GLOB contains a `/',  full  pathnames  are  matched.
                   Otherwise  basenames  are  matched.
 When GLOB ends with a `/', directories are included as if --include-dir is specified.
 Oth- erwise  files  are  included.
 Note that --exclude patterns take priority over --include patterns.
 GLOB should be quoted to pre- vent shell globbing.
 This option may be repeated.

            --include-dir=GLOB
-                  Only directories whose name matches GLOB are included in  recur- sive  searches.
-GLOB can use **, *, ?, and [...] as wildcards, and \ to quote a  wildcard  or  backslash  character  literally.
+                  Only  directories whose name matches GLOB are included in recur- sive searches, same as -g GLOB/.
+GLOB can use  **,  *,  ?,  and [...] as wildcards, and \ to quote a wildcard or backslash char- acter literally.
 When GLOB contains a `/', full  pathnames  are matched.
 Otherwise   basenames   are   matched.
-Note that  --exclude-dir  patterns  take priority  over --include-dir patterns.
+Note  that --exclude-dir patterns take  priority  over  --include-dir  pat- terns.
 GLOB  should be quoted to prevent shell globbing.
 This option may be repeated.

            --include-from=FILE
                   Read the globs from FILE and search only files  and  directories